mtnmunuklu/alterix/README.md

 This project was inspired by the work of Bradley Kemp, whose original repository can be found [here](https://github.com/bradleyjkemp/sigma-go).
 We would like to thank Bradley for his valuable contribution to the community and for making his code available to us.

-We also want to express our gratitude to the creators of the Sigma and Yara projects, as their rule formats form the backbone of this project.
-More information about Sigma can be found [here](https://github.com/Neo23x0/sigma), and about Yara [here](https://github.com/VirusTotal/yara).
+We also want to express our gratitude to the creators of the Sigma, Yara as their rule formats form the backbone of this project.
+More information about Sigma can be found [here](https://github.com/Neo23x0/sigma), about Yara [here](https://github.com/VirusTotal/yara).

 Additionally, we appreciate the efforts of the [VirusTotal Yara parser project](https://github.com/VirusTotal/gyp) for their work on Yara parsing, which has been instrumental in the development of this tool.

 ## License